Star formation at the smallest scales; A JWST study of the clump populations in SMACS0723: Tracing recent star formation within galaxies

 \subsection{The Beret galaxy}

-Galaxy I7, at redshift 1.16, is a single image system, that was named the Beret, because of its morphological resemblance to a cap (see green inset in Figure~\ref{fig:im_cluster}).
-The lens model presents for this galaxy a grazing critical curve providing high magnification, however a careful look a the lensing symmetry does not show obvious sign of multiple images.
-The nearby cluster member galaxy acts as a secondary lens, offering an additional boost of amplification (reaching $\mu=24$ for the most magnified clump).
-It hosts a populous cluster/clump population of 28 detected systems with sizes from $\sim100$ down to upper limits of a few parsec, i.e. between star-forming region and star cluster ranges (see top panel of Figure~\ref{fig:bound_ysc}).
-The pseudo $B-V$ versus $V-I$ color-color diagram (top panel of Figure~\ref{fig:CCDs}) show clumps distributed along the evolutionary tracks.
-Differential extinction can account for the colors distributions, with ages covering a large range from a few to several hundreds of Myr.
-Masses in the system range between $10^5$ and $10^6$ \msun, with the brightest clump (probably a proto-bulge structure) being the most massive, a few times $10^8$ \msun (see top panels of Figure~\ref{fig:fig_pos_clumps}).
-The proto-bulge has a very young age and it has large extinction.
-This result does not change if we use a longer SFH of 100 Myr, reinforcing the finding that this region is still young.
+Galaxy I7, at redshift $z=1.16$, is a single image system, named the Beret, because of its morphological resemblance to a cap (see green inset in Fig.~\ref{fig:im_cluster}).
+The lens model presents for this galaxy a grazing critical curve providing high magnifications.
+However, a careful look at the lensing symmetry does not show obvious sign of multiple images.
+The nearby cluster member galaxy acts as a secondary lens, offering an additional boost of amplification (reaching $\mu=10$ for the most magnified clump).
+It hosts a populous cluster/clump population of 28 detected systems with sizes from $\sim100$ down to upper limits of 10 parsec, i.e. between star-forming region and star cluster ranges (see top panel of Fig.~\ref{fig:bound_ysc}).
+The pseudo $B-V$ versus $V-I$ colour-colour diagram (top panel of Fig.~\ref{fig:CCDs}) show clumps distributed along the evolutionary tracks.
+Differential extinction can account for the colours distributions, with ages covering a large range from a few to several hundreds of Myr.
+Masses in the system range between $10^5$ and $10^8$ \msun, with the brightest clump (probably a proto-bulge structure) being the most massive, a few times $10^8$ \msun (see top panels of Fig.~\ref{fig:fig_pos_clumps}).
+The proto-bulge has a very young age (around 10 Myr) and it has large extinction.
+This result does not change if we use a longer SFH of 100 Myr (with a three times higher reduced $\chi^2$), reinforcing the finding that this region is still young.
+Solar metallicity models produce the best-solutions for the majority of the clumps, in agreement with this target being a spiral system.